mustafadagher/github-resume/README.md

 * You may use the API through pointing to "/resumeAPI/{username}"
 * to use the web client run it on a tomcat server or as a spring boot app, it starts on [localhost:8080](Link URL), point to "/resume" and use it.

+### Swagger API Documentation ###

+you may check swagger documentation after running the service at http://localhost:8090/swagger-ui.html
 ### Author ###

 * Mustafa Dagher (dagher.mustafa@gmail.com)